MurtadaAhmed/YPH-YourPhotoHost/README.md

 [![Python](https://img.shields.io/badge/python-%3E%3D3.6-blue.svg)](https://www.python.org/downloads/)

 ## Overview
 YourPhotoHost (YPH) is a web application that allows users to upload, view, and manage their images online.
 Users can create an account, upload images, and organize them into different categories.
-They can also like and favorite images, as well as leave comments on images uploaded by others.
+They can also like, favorite and report images, as well as leave comments on images uploaded by others.

 ## Table of Contents
 - [Installation](#installation)